-Have you ever needed to measure how many pixels long something on your screen is? macOS makes it very easy with the built-in screenshot tools.
+Have you ever needed to measure distances in pixel on your Mac?
+Maybe you need to know how far apart to items are or how long something on the screen is. macOS makes this very easy using nothing but the already built-in screenshot tool.

 Keep in mind that these rulers will measure in device pixels.